▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Physical characteristics

-How is a “Siberian Husky”?
+What is a "Siberian Husky" like??

 The Siberian Husky, call Husky To abreviate, it is one of the most original dog breeds.
 Has an unmistakable appearance.
 One Husky embodies wildlife, he immediately remembers his father the wolf.
 In fact, it is one of the dog breeds most closely genetically related to the wolf.
 And that, even though he has been working as a sled dog for over 10.000 years and there has been no significant interbreeding with wolves since then, as shown by genetic investigations from 2020.
 The official FCI standard still defines the Siberian Husky as: